-- 1. Lift the pull tab and open the expansion-card door. - 2.
-Push and hold the securing tab on the graphics-card slot and lift the graphics card from the PCle x16 card slot.
+- 1. Using the tab, lift and open the PCle door. - 2.
+Push and hold the securing tab on the graphics-card slot and lift the graphics card from the PCle x16 card slot. - 3.
+Lift the graphics card off the system board.